jacobgranttrading/LendingHomeCaseStudy/README.md

 LendingHome is committed to continuous integration and testing stating that their

 > “ test suite consists of over 30,000 tests that run hundreds of times a day...We use RSpec for core testing, and Capybara/Poltergeist for headless integration tests.[source](https://stackshare.io/lendinghome/how-lendinghome-scaled-their-marketplace-to-$750m-in-real-estate-loans )”

- When they first launched they were using CircleCI but have recently transitioned to BuildKite because it gives greater granularity into figuring out where tests have failed.---
+ When they first launched they were using CircleCI but have recently transitioned to BuildKite because it gives greater granularity into figuring out where tests have failed.

+---
 Another major part of LendingHome’s platform is that it was built to be able to handle lots of third party vendor integrations.
 They currently have over 50 vendor integrations that perform tasks such as pulling property data, finding home price trends, checking borrower creditworthiness and investor credentials.
 One of the vendors they use is BlockScore which checks the OFAC (Office of Foreign Assets Control) to make sure a borrower or investor is not on a prohibited list.
 This integration adds to the proficiency of LendingHome’s app and reduces workload on internal staff.
 Another useful integration comes from Lob which verifies mailing addresses and notifies users when there are errors.
 LendingHome also uses InvestReady to verify their investors accreditation since at this time all of their investors must be accredited.
-> “Other noteworthy integrations include RedBell, LPS, ClearCapital, Zillow, Walkscore, Trulia, RentRange, and CredCo.[source](https://stackshare.io/lendinghome/how-lendinghome-scaled-their-marketplace-to-$750m-in-real-estate-loans )”
+> “Other noteworthy integrations include RedBell, LPS, ClearCapital, Zillow, Walkscore, Trulia, RentRange, and CredCo[source.](https://stackshare.io/lendinghome/how-lendinghome-scaled-their-marketplace-to-$750m-in-real-estate-loans )”

 ---